omgnetwork/dev-portal/docs/install-eWallet-server.md

 #### Step 1: Prepare the environment
-To run this bare metal install, you'll need the following applications installed and running on your machine before you can set up the server:
+To run this install, you'll need the following applications installed and running on your machine before you can set up the server:

 * [PostgreSQL](https://www.postgresql.org/) - used for storing most of the data for the eWallet and LocalLedger.